Go to content

 So, these two main points taken together - the example set by Christ Jesus, and the existence of the all-pervasive Spiritual Christ of God the Saviour - explain the error of the limited outlook given by the Literalists: that the majority are not "saved" unless they follow the Literalists' own man-made dogma.
 While the Christ was clearly keen to remind mankind of the gathering of consequences for violating spiritual laws - part of the Law of Love, no less - the Fundamental Literalist has virtually disguised and twisted the beauty of the Christ Way by almost removing the spirituality from Christ's words entirely, with the creation of man-made ideas of salvation.
 Indeed, this sad view steals from true Christianity; this erroneous teaching twists and attacks the love, hope and charity taught by and exemplified by an endlessly generous and benevolent Christ - One who came to reveal Love Divine, to reveal how our God really is and how He feels towards His children.
 Understanding this also explains why so much of Christ and His Way is transparently evident in other paths which engender true spirituality.

-In light of what has been said concerning the Way as laid down by Christ, and taking into consideration the original Greek definitions for this word (see top of this page), one wonders how any sane person could attribute the meaning to this word that the Fundamentalist has given it, i.e. that it refers to accepting a metaphysical concept of a human replacing an animal as an altar sacrifice to assuage the otherwise unstoppable 'fury' of a superior being - and to add to the insanity, the Fundamentalist says that this concept of a furious being is also synonymous with love.
-The meaning of 'the way' has been changed by the Fundamentalist to such a large extent that it's original meaning is completely altered.
+In light of what has been said concerning the Way as laid down by Christ, and taking into consideration the original Greek definitions for this word (see top of this page), one wonders how any sane person could attribute the meaning to this word that the Literalist has given it, i.e. that it refers to accepting a metaphysical concept of a human replacing an animal as an altar sacrifice to assuage the otherwise unstoppable 'fury' of a superior being - and to add to the insanity, the Fundamentalist says that this concept of a furious being is also synonymous with love.
+The meaning of 'the way' has been changed by the Literalist to such a large extent that its original meaning is completely altered.

 Let us summarise the claim of the Literalist and the trend of thought which explains his or her error: